navipartner/npcore-partners/Documentation/public/retail/eft/howto/reconciliation.md

 ## Next steps

-- After the import, entries can be matched with the entries in **EFT Transactions Requests**.
+- After the import, the entries can be matched with the entries in **EFT Transactions Requests**.
-- Matching can be performed automatically, by clicking **Match Automatically**, or manually, by clicking **Match Manually**.
+- Matching can be performed automatically, by clicking **Match Automatically** or manually, by clicking **Match Manually**.
 - Once the entries are matched, reconciliation can be posted with the **Post** action.

 ### Related links